FunkinCrew/Funkin/README.md

 The features that Kade Engine implements are:
 - New Input System

 *Hate the old engine because your inputs are delayed?
 Are inputs being dropped?
-Well with this input system, that's a lot less now!
+Well with this input system, inputs rarely get dropped!
 If you wanna see an example of what it feels like, play any 4k rhythm game like Quaver or Etterna!*

 - Accuracy Mod

-*We've modified accuracy mod to create an amazing accuracy display, which shows your accuracy and misses.
+*We've modified the accuracy mod to create an amazing accuracy display, which shows your accuracy and misses.
 While giving you a basic ranking on how you are currently playing.*

 - FPS Increase